Posts Tagged Western Latin Tradition

 This was indeed a reality until AD 451.
 It’s become a wistful faerie tale since then (I submit 1054 and 1517 as additional evidence).

 The original language of the New Testament and Nicene Creed is Greek: catholic in Greek is καθολικὴν (katholikén), meaning universal (not “Roman Catholic”!); church in New Testament Greek is ἐκκλησία ((ekklēsía) and translates as “assembly” or “gathering.”
 In the New Testament context, ἐκκλησία referred to the assembly of Christ believers, not the worldly institution that we know as “Church”.
 Church is an invention developed by generations of post-apostolic institutional male clerics.
-It’s actually helpful, I think, that in English we use the word Church, because apostolic Ekklesía and Church are clearly not the same thing.
+It’s actually helpful, I think, that in English we use the word Church, because New Testament Ekklesía and institutional Church are clearly not the same thing.

 Many “Churches” claim to embody the New Testament Ekklesía, but in fact often operate with only one or two of the five ministries present in the apostolic Ekklesías (Eph.
 4:11 refers).
 And “worship leader” is not one of them.